 - A. Officers should arrest persons for any serious traffic offenses including, but not limited to: - 1.
 Driving without consent of owner. - 2.
 Possession of stolen vehicle or parts. - 3.
-Operating on an out-of-state license that is suspended. - 4.
-Driving after denial, suspension, or revocation of license (when outof-state resident or not providing positive identification). - 5.
-Leaving the scene of an accident death or personal injury, or damage to attended vehicle. - 6.
-Driving to endanger, death or serious injury resulting. - 7.
-Driving under the influence of alcohol or drugs. - 8.
-Reckless driving, drag racing, eluding a police officer. - 9.
-Obstructing an officer by failing to provide or falsifying his/her identification. - 10.
-Any outstanding wants or warrants, which have been verified. - 11.
+Driving after denial, suspension, or revocation of license (when outof-state resident or not providing positive identification). - 4.
+Leaving the scene of an accident death or personal injury, or damage to attended vehicle. - 5.
+Driving to endanger, death or serious injury resulting. - 6.
+Driving under the influence of alcohol or drugs. - 7.
+Reckless driving, drag racing, eluding a police officer. - 8.
+Obstructing an officer by failing to provide or falsifying his/her identification. - 9.
+Any outstanding wants or warrants, which have been verified. - 10.
 Any misdemeanors or felonies in accordance with state law. - B. When an adult is arrested for a traffic offense, an incident report will be completed in addition to any violation summonses.